 Quantité disponible : Plus de 20 disponibles

 Paperback.
 Etat : new.
 Paperback.
 This book surveys recent developments in public economics by taking as a case-study the proposals for a basic income/flat tax scheme.
 It discusses various approaches to taxation and presents a framework for a system that would affect both personal income and the social security system, replacing the one by a flat-rate income tax and the other by a guaranteed income.
 This idea has generated wide interest in a number of countries, and is being actively discussed byseveral political parties.
 This book explains how these changes would benefit a wide variety of social groups, leading to a greater redistribution of income.
 At the same time, it also raises the questionof whether a single reform can meet the very different objectives of different supporters.
 The author reviews different areas of public economics in which there has been active research in recent years-- namely the theory of optimum taxation, public choice theory, general equilibrium analysis of incidence, numerical tax- benefit modelling, and econometric studies of work incentives--and asks how these contribute to our understanding of this particular policy reform.
 He alsoindicates the promising directions for future research.
 The author does not argue for or against the basic income/flat tax proposal, but believes it should be on the agenda for any seriousdiscussion of tax and social security reform for the twenty-first century.
 This book surveys the current state of public economics by taking as a case study the proposal for a basic income financed by a flat income tax.
 It revises the area in which there has been active research in recent years, including the theory of optimum, the incidence of taxation, public choice theory, and tax benefit models.
-Shipping may be from our Sydney, NSW warehouse or from our UK or US warehouse, depending on stock availability.
+Shipping may be from multiple locations in the US or from the UK, depending on stock availability.
 N° de réf. du vendeur 9780198292166

 Quantité disponible : 1 disponible(s)